hiperwalk/hiperwalk/docs/install/index.rst

    cd pyneblina
    sudo python3 setup.py install

-To verify if the installationg completed successfully, run the test.
+To verify if the installation completed successfully, run the test.

 .. code-block:: shell